sourcegraph/sourcegraph-public-snapshot/doc/admin/how-to/dirty_database_pre_3.37.md

 ERROR: Failed to migrate the DB.
 Please contact support@sourcegraph.com for further assistance: Dirty database version 1528395797.
 Fix and force version.
 ```
 Resolving this error requires discovering which migration file failed to run, and manually attempting to run that migration.

-If you are on a version **strictly lower than** Sourcegraph 3.37.0, see the [legacy dirty database documentation](./dirty_database_pre_3.37.md).
-The following documentation applies only to Sourcegraph instances version 3.37.0 and above.

 ## Prerequisites